truenas/documentation/content/SCALETutorials/Storage/Pools/ManagePoolsScale.md

 {{< expand "Extending VDEV Examples" "v" >}}
 * To make a striped mirror, add the same number of drives to extend a ZFS mirror.
   For example, you start with ten available drives.
-Begin by creating a mirror of two drives, and then extending the mirror by adding another mirror of two drives.
+Begin by creating a mirror of two drives and then extending the mirror by adding another mirror of two drives.
 Repeat this three more times until you add all ten drives.
 * To make a stripe of two RAIDZ1 VDEVs (similar to RAID 50 on a hardware controller), add another three drives to extend the three-drive RAIDZ1.
 * To make a stripe of RAIDZ2 VDEVs (similar to RAID 60 on a hardware controller), add another four drives to extend the four-drive RAIDZ2.
 {{< /expand >}}
 ### Removing VDEVs
 You can always remove the L2ARC (cache) and SLOG (log) VDEVs from an existing pool, regardless of topology or VDEV type.
-Removing these devices does not impact data integrity, but can significantly impact performance for reads and writes.
+Removing these devices does not impact data integrity, but it can significantly impact performance for reads and writes.

 In addition, you can remove a data VDEV from an existing pool under specific circumstances.
 This process preserves data integrity but has multiple requirements:

-* The pool must be upgraded to a ZFS version that includes the `device_removal` feature flag.
+* You must upgrade the pool to a ZFS version with the `device_removal` feature flag.
 * All top-level VDEVs in the pool must be *only* mirrors or stripes.
 * Special VDEVs cannot be removed when RAIDZ data VDEVs are present.
 * All top-level VDEVs in the pool must use the same basic allocation unit size (`ashift`).
-* The remaining data VDEVs must contain sufficient free space to hold all of the data from the removed VDEV.
+* The remaining data VDEVs must contain sufficient free space to hold all the data from the removed VDEV.

 When a RAIDZ data VDEV is present, removing a device is usually impossible.